mbensmida/sphinx-poc/docs/GettingStarted.rst

 |image70|

 Select the desired file or files.
-More details in `Share multiple documents in activitystream <MultiUpload>` section.
+More details in :ref:`Share multiple documents in activity stream <MultiUpload>` section.

 You can add a text message or not and then click on |image71| button to